W3rni0/NahamCon_CTF_2020/readme.md

 print(frequency)
 ```
-nd oh boy did it worked, after a little more than an hour I suceeded in finding out a mapping for every used codon and get the flag:
+and oh boy did it worked, after a little more than an hour I succeeded in finding out a mapping for every used codon and get the flag:

 ![](assets//images//dina_2.png)